zubaldavid/audivity/README.md

 # React Web App

 This was my first UI/UX project using React.
 I created minimal Register and Login pages using Semantics UI library.
-The Registration page directs the user to a new project where they are able to turn their blog into podcast.
+The Registration page directs the user to a new project where they are able to turn their blog into a podcast.

 Below are a few screenshots.
 Feel free to run the app on https://audivity.herokuapp.com/